wiwern/Data_analysis_for_historians_Wiktor_Werner_1/course_overview.md

 The notebook emphasizes that the geometric patterns must be interpreted together with substantive historical knowledge and source criticism.

+### Notebook 05 – Directed network analysis (centrality, communities, backbone)

+**Analytical tasks**

+- Load a CSV or Excel file and select:
+  - a **cause** column (source of the edge),
+  - a **target** column (destination of the edge).
+- Clean the data by dropping rows with missing cause/target and aggregating identical pairs into weighted directed edges.
+- Build a **directed NetworkX graph** where each edge goes from cause → target and the weight reflects how often the pair appears in the data.
+- Produce a **raw visualization** of the full directed graph using a force-directed layout (spring layout).
+- Produce a **focused visualization** for the most central nodes:
+  - compute degree centrality,
+  - extract the subgraph induced by the top nodes,
+  - visualize it with node sizes proportional to centrality.
+- Compute three centrality measures:
+  - degree centrality,
+  - betweenness centrality,
+  - closeness centrality,
+  and display **bar plots for the top 20 nodes** for each measure.
+- Detect **communities (clusters)** on the undirected version of the graph using a modularity-based algorithm and visualize subgraphs for the largest communities.
+- Extract a simple **backbone** of the network:
+  - either edges with weight above the 75th percentile,
+  - or a subgraph induced by the most central nodes when all weights are equal.
+- Provide an English summary of:
+  - the size and density of the network,
+  - the main central nodes,
+  - the structure and sizes of communities,
+  - the backbone as a structural “spine” of the network.

+**Theoretical background**

+This notebook introduces **directed network analysis** for historical research.
+Nodes can represent actors (individuals, groups, institutions), texts, concepts or categories; directed edges encode relations such as influence, citation, reference, dependence or causal links (cause → target).

+Key ideas:

+- **Degree centrality** identifies highly connected nodes – potential hubs of activity, discourse or influence.
+- **Betweenness centrality** highlights nodes that act as bridges between different parts of the network (intermediaries, brokers, boundary figures).
+- **Closeness centrality** points to structurally central positions that are, on average, close to all others.
+- **Communities (clusters)** group nodes that are more densely connected to each other than to the rest of the graph, which can correspond to ideological camps, regional blocs, professional groups or thematic clusters.
+- The **backbone** is a simplified subgraph that keeps only the most important nodes and edges, making it easier to relate the network structure to a historical narrative.

+The notebook ends with an interpretation template in English that encourages students to connect structural properties of the network (centrality, clustering, backbone) to specific historical actors, debates, institutions or processes.

 ---

 ## 🇪🇸 Visión general del curso (Español)